ValentinaPy/valentinapy.github.io/index.md

 ## Bio
 I am a postdoctoral researcher (and Young Investigator) at the [Allen Institute for AI](https://allenai.org) and the University of Washington, advised by Prof. Yejin Choi.
-I completed my PhD in Natural Language Pocessing at the [NLP lab of Bar Ilan University](https://biu-nlp.github.io), supervised by Prof. Ido Dagan and Prof. Reut Tsarfaty.
+I completed my PhD in Natural Language Processing at the [NLP lab of Bar Ilan University](https://biu-nlp.github.io), supervised by Prof. Ido Dagan and Prof. Reut Tsarfaty.
 I also was a visiting PhD student at [UW NLP](https://nlp.washington.edu) and had the pleasure of interning twice at the [Allen Institute for AI](https://allenai.org).
 My work has been awarded an [ACL Outstanding Paper Award](https://arxiv.org/pdf/2402.16786) and the ACL [Best Theme Paper Award](http://arxiv.org/pdf/2402.00838).
 I am also very honored to have received the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns).
 Previously I did a research internship at Google, obtained an MSc from the University of Edinburgh and a BA from the University of Zurich.

 ---